atingupta2005/Terraform-On-Azure-With-Kubernetes-AKS-DevOps/3-Kubernetes/24-Azure-AKS-Terraform/24-02-Terraform-Language-Basics/README.md

 - Output values are like the return values of a Terraform module
 - Output values are a way to expose some of that information to the user of your module.
 - A child module can use outputs to expose a subset of its resource attributes to a parent module
-- A root module can use outputs to print certain values in the CLI output after running terraform apply
+- A root module can use outputs to print certain values in the CLI output after running terraform apply -auto-approve
 ```
 # Create Outputs
 # 1. Resource Group Location